deathbeds/pidgy/docs/readme.md

 In literate programs, `"code"` is deeply entangled with the narrative.
 `"code"` object can signify meaning and can be validated through testing.
 `python` introduced the `doctest` literate programming convention that indicates some text in a narrative can be tested.
-`pidgin` extends the `doctest` opinion to the inline markdown code.
+`pidgy` extends the `doctest` opinion to the inline markdown code.
-Each time a `pidgin` cell is executed, the `doctest`s and inline code are executed ensuring that any code in a `pidgin` program is valid.
+Each time a `pidgy` cell is executed, the `doctest`s and inline code are executed ensuring that any code in a `pidgy` program is valid.